 In 2015 and into 2016, with contracts secured and approvals squared away, Meade’s company leased a quiet corner of the Market and set up operations.
 He hired employees, and got to work building out FultonFishMarket.com —the only place where customers can purchase seafood from the Fulton Fish Market aside from the actual market itself.

 Building the site and establishing an internet presence took a couple of years, but today, Meade says, it generates millions of dollars in revenue.

 Meade describes his company as “a technology company that sells seafood.”
 It employs between 50 and 60 people.
-Every day, the team ships fresh seafood direct from the Bronx to 49 states, with the majority of the action taking place between 1 a.m. and 4 a.m.
+Every day, the team ships fresh seafood direct from the Bronx to every state in the U.S. (Hawaii being the exception), with the majority of the action taking place between 1 a.m. and 4 a.m.

 The model is simple: Customers place seafood orders through the website.
 Meade’s employees pick the orders from the market’s numerous vendors and then package those orders and load them into vans.
 Those vans leave at the Market at 4 a.m. and head to LaGuardia Airport, where they are loaded onto planes.

 Meade’s operation is growing, too: The company doubled its sales last year and is on track to do so again this year, he says, mostly through word of mouth and social media rather than any big marketing efforts.